 History of Our Club

-The Kiwanis Club of Charlottetown was officially chartered on November 18-1947 at a meeting held at the Charlottetown Hotel.
-There were 36 members at that time and through the years the club has met at different locations including Queens Hotel, the Old Spain restaurant, Keppoch Beach Inn, Villa Waters, Charlottetown Tennis Club, the Islander Motor Lodge and the Inn on The Hill.
-The Club now meets at the Delta Prince Edward every Tuesday evening beginning at 6:00 p.m.
+The Kiwanis Club of Charlottetown was officially chartered on November 18, 1947 at a meeting held at the Charlottetown Hotel.
+There were 36 members at that time and through the years the club has met at different locations including Queens Hotel, the Old Spain restaurant, Keppoch Beach Inn, Villa Waters, Charlottetown Tennis Club, the Islander Motor Lodge , Inn on The Hill, Delta Prince Edward.
+Kiwanis now meets twice a month 1 st and 3rd Monday beginning at 6:00 pm located at Kiwanis Bingo Country.

 Abe Zakem is currently the longest serving member with the Kiwanis Club of Charlottetown.
 Abe has been a charter member serving Kiwanis and the community since 1947.